-- Sec.
-1. Short title-The title "Decent, Affordable, Safe Housing for All Act" establishes from the start that housing is a human right, not a privilege, and Congress must move swiftly to address the crisis of housing affordability and homelessness. - Sec.
-2. Findings-The findings provide essential context about how America's housing crisis is hurting families and the economy.
+Sec.
+1. Short title-The title "Decent, Affordable, Safe Housing for All Act" establishes from the start that housing is a human right, not a privilege, and Congress must move swiftly to address the crisis of housing affordability and homelessness.